telerik/winforms-docs/knowledge-base/toast-notification-in-net-core.md

 ## Description

-This tutorial aims to show how to use [ToastNotification]({%slug toast-notification-getting-started%}) in a .NET 5 application.
+This tutorial aims to show how to use [ToastNotification]({%slug toast-notification-getting-started%}) in a .NET 5/.NET 6 application.

 ## Solution

 Please follow the steps:

 1\.
-Select the Target Framework to be .NET 5:
+Select the Target Framework to be .NET 5 (or .NET 6):

 ![winforms/toast-notification-in-net-core001](images/toast-notification-in-net-core001.png)